evan-erdos/trail-of-cthulhu/story/act-0/seq-3/scene-0.md

 At a distance, it looks like it's just a carving of the sun, but fine details are hard to make out, as the whole area is lit only by a fire.
 When the PCs get closer, it becomes apparent that it's more:
-The center of what they thought was the sun is actually a twisted face.[^1] Its horrified expression immortalized in the red stone, painted over in blood.
+The center of what they thought was the sun is actually a twisted face.[^face] Its horrified expression immortalized in the red stone, painted over in blood.
 They also observe that some of the tendrils around the edge are pointing inwards, and the face appears to be recoiling from them.